 "Valley of Gold"

-Today, the Valdeorras region is steadily earning a reputation as one of the most exciting places to search for quality white wine in Spain.
-It is located inland, approximately 90 miles from the coast on the banks of the River Sil in south-eastern Galicia.
-The name translates into “Valley of Gold” and according to historians; this corner of the Ourense province may well have been where the first grapes were planted in Galicia by the Romans.
-However, wine production here remained a largely anonymous activity, until recently.
+Today, the Valdeorras region is steadily earning a reputation as one of Spain’s most exciting places to search for quality white wine.
+It is located inland, approximately 90 miles from the coast, on the banks of the River Sil in south-eastern Galicia.
+The name translates into “Valley of Gold,” According to historians, this corner of the Ourense province may well have been where the Romans planted the first grapes in Galicia.
+However, wine production here remained a largely anonymous activity until recently.
 This damp, green corner of Spain was traditionally very poor and virtually ignored by the rest of the country throughout the centuries.
-This, and the region’s physical isolation meant that it was not until the late 90s that the stupendous wines of Valdeorras found any market outside of Galicia and Spain – the area was awarded a D.O in 1977.
+This and the region’s physical isolation meant that it was not until the late 90s that the stupendous wines of Valdeorras found any market outside of Galicia and Spain – the area was awarded a D.O in 1977.

-Critical attention and praise from notaries such as Jancis Robinson over the last few years have ensured that these wines have found a very willing clientele in discerning white drinkers across the world.
-In fact, growers can scarcely keep up with global demand and each year the number of hectares under vine increases.
-Of course, Valdeorras is not exclusively committed to Godello, although its commercial success as a region does reside with the variety.
+Critical attention and praise from notaries such as Jancis Robinson over the last few years have ensured that these wines have found a very willing clientele in discerning white drinkers worldwide.
+Growers can scarcely keep up with global demand, and each year the number of hectares under vine increases.
+But, of course, Valdeorras is not exclusively committed to Godello, although its commercial success as a region does reside with the variety.
 Small amounts of Palomino – the Sherry grape – remain, in addition to Spanish curiosities Valenciana and Lado.
 You are unlikely to see these fresh, grapey wines outside of Spain.
-The reds are equally as obscure; a smattering of local Mencia, Gran Negro and Grenache is planted, the best wines being produced from older Grenache plantations.
-But Spanish and international consumers and critics will continue to wax lyrical about the Godellos of Valdesil and Louro do Bolo, arguably some of the finest whites available in Spain today.
+The reds are equally as obscure; a smattering of local Mencia, Gran Negro, and Grenache is planted, the best wines produced from older Grenache plantations.
+But Spanish and international consumers and critics will continue to wax lyrical about the Godellos of Valdesil, and Louro do Bolo, arguably some of the finest whites available in Spain today.